gbr/slur/README.md

 Based on the tutorial provided on http://www.buildyourownlisp.com

 TODO list:
+    1) Complete all optional exercises
-    1) Implement a unit testing suite using CHeck or CUnit
+    2) Implement a unit testing suite using CHeck or CUnit
-    2) Implement the lisp environment as a hash table
+    3) Implement the lisp environment as a hash table
+    4) Remove exposure of private functions in header files
-    3) Refactor code using K&R, MISRA and other recommendations
+    5) Refactor code using K&R, MISRA and other recommendations